 The average duration of an Äkkigalleria exhibition is four days. Äkkigalleria has received the support of the City of Jyväskylä, the Finnish Cultural Foundation, the Central Finnish Arts Council and the Kone Foundation, in the form of project grants.
 In 2011, the gallery won the 2011 Central Finnish Art Award (a prestigious cash prize for excellence in the arts).
-2014 Äkkigalleria was the recipient of the Finnish Cultural Foundation's Award for Arts and Culture and in 2015 Äkkigalleria received the Midnordic Culture Award and in 2016 The Culture Award of the City of Jyväskylä.
+2014 Äkkigalleria was the recipient of the Finnish Cultural Foundation's Award for Arts and Culture.
+In 2015 Äkkigalleria received the Midnordic Culture Award and in 2016 The Culture Award of the City of Jyväskylä.